Fire, floods and most recently COVID-19 (coronavirus) have had an impact this year on our school communities.

 2. Can I continue interviewing volunteers?

-Sure, but please do so virtually (via Zoom or Skype) or one the phone.
+Sure.
+You may prefer to do so virtually (via Zoom or Skype) or one the phone.

 3. Is Primary Ethics still running training sessions?